 Dive when you want.
 For as long as you want.
 With virtually unlimited dive time in our surface cages and at least 3 dives a day in our submersible deep dive cages, descending down to where the sharks naturally congregate.
 We give you more sharks, more interaction, and unforgettable up close encounters.

-Guadalupe Island (Mexico) is the top destination for great white shark encounters.
-This small volcanic island located in the Pacific 240 kilometers (150 miles) off the west coast of Mexico’s Baja California peninsula outperforms both South Africa and Australia with shark-seeing consistency and conditions.
+Guadalupe Island in Mexico is the top destination for great white shark encounters.
+This small volcanic island, located in the Pacific 240 kilometres (150 miles) off the west coast of Mexico’s Baja California peninsula, outperforms both South Africa and Australia with shark-seeing consistency and conditions.

-We offer a rich and natural experience of shark encounters on these trips by descending down to 30 feet where great white sharks naturally spend their time.
+We offer a rich and natural shark encounter experience on these trips by descending down to 30 feet where great white sharks naturally spend their time.
 We don’t need to use chum at depth; the sharks are already there.
-We have seen up to six great whites at once circling the cages.
+We have seen up to nine great whites at once circling the cages.

 You will be accompanied by one of our divemasters on all dives for your safety and to increase your chances of shark sightings.
 You should be ready and dressed in your wetsuit 10 minutes before your scheduled cage time.
 We recommend DUI weight harnesses and approximately 40 lbs of lead depending on your weight and type of wetsuit.
 Please see any of our divemasters for assistance.
 Note that a 5 – 7 mm wetsuit is usually adequate to keep you warm but we do have hoods, hooded vests and extra gloves available for loan if needed.